mmiv-center/Research-Information-System/components/Workflow-Image-AI/README.md

 - create a first project directory,
 - find suitable DICOM files on your disc (working, might crash on some non-DICOM files),
-- trigger a processing task (working), and
+- trigger a processing task on the series, study or patient level, and
 - build and test a containerized workflow package (in progress),
 - create a package and submit to research informatino system (todo: automate).